dledr/sawtooth-bbr-chain/docs/source/family_specification.rst

 State
 =====

-All Supply Chain objects are serialized using Protocol Buffers before being stored in state.
+All BBR Chain objects are serialized using Protocol Buffers before being stored in state.
 These objects include: Agents, Properties (accompanied by their auxiliary PropertyPage objects), Proposals, Records, and RecordTypes.
-As described in the Addressing_ section below, these objects are stored in separate sub-namespaces under the Supply Chain namespace.
+As described in the Addressing_ section below, these objects are stored in separate sub-namespaces under the BBR Chain namespace.
 To handle hash collisions, all objects are stored in lists within protobuf "Container" objects.

 Records
 -------

-Records represent the goods being tracked by Supply Chain.
+Records represent the goods being tracked by BBR Chain.
 Almost every transaction references some Record.

 A Record contains a unique identifier, the name of a RecordType, and